Articles for parents

 Why is Kumon called 'Kumon'?

-As it’s not an instantly recognisable word within the English language, you may be wondering where the word ‘Kumon’ comes from, and how the world’s leading supplementary education provider came to acquire its famous name.
+'Kumon' isn't an instantly recognisable word in the English language, so lots of people wonder and ask us where the word ‘Kumon’ comes from, and how the world’s leading supplementary education provider came to acquire its famous name.

-Perhaps not surprisingly and like many organisations, Kumon is in fact named after its founder - Mr Toru Kumon - who was born in Japan in 1914.
+Perhaps it isn't a surprise that we, like many organisations, are named after our founder - Mr Toru Kumon - who was born in Japan in 1914.
 After graduating from Osaka University, he decided to pursue a career as a maths teacher.

 One day, Toru and his wife discovered that their son, Takeshi, had not performed as well as he usually did in a school maths test.
 To help him improve, Toru started creating worksheets and handmade booklets for him to complete at home every day.
-Toru went through much trial and error initially so that Takeshi would be able to work comfortably with the materials each day, to steadily develop his skills.
-Believing strongly in fostering a self-learning mindset in children, Toru encouraged Takeshi to work on these learning materials independently.
+Toru went through much trial and error initially so that Takeshi would be able to work comfortably with the materials to steadily develop his skills.
+Believing strongly in fostering a self-learning mindset in children, Toru encouraged Takeshi to work independently on these learning materials.

-Takeshi’s ability improved significantly and following his son’s success, Toru invited some local children to study in the same way to help them improve.
-Word soon got around and increasingly, more friends and neighbours were requesting booklets for their children too.
+Takeshi’s ability improved significantly and, following his son’s success, Toru invited some local children to study in the same way to help them improve.
+Word soon got around and soon more friends and neighbours were requesting booklets for their children too.

 Whilst many Kumon students are familiar with this story, what’s perhaps less well-known is the extent to which Toru’s own philosophies on life are woven into the Kumon Method itself.
 Here are a few examples of the inspiring messages Toru Kumon left us, which we, as an organisation, continue to place great importance on today: